LobsDICE: Offline Learning from Observation via Stationary Distribution Correction Estimation: Preliminaries

 where $s_0\sim p_0$, $a_t\sim\pi(\cdot|s_t)$, and $s_{t+1}\sim T(\cdot|s_t,a_t)$ for all timesteps $t\ge 0$.
 For brevity, the bar notation $\bar{(\cdot)}$ will be used to denote the distributions for $(s,s')$, e.g. $\bar d^\pi(s,s')$.

-Since we are dealing with offline IfO, we assume that direct online interaction with the environment is not allowed, and the policy should be optimized solely from a fixed offline dataset.
-We denote the dataset for state-only demonstrations collected by experts as $D^E = \{(s,s')_{i}\}_{i=1}^{N_E}$ and the dataset for state-action demonstrations by some imperfect agent as $D^I = \{(s,a,s')_i\}_{i=1}^{N_I}$.
-That is, we cannot access the actions taken by the expert, but instead, we have additional action-labeled transition data collected by some other agent with unknown level of optimality.
-We denote the empirical distributions of the datasets $D^E$ and $D^I$ by $\bar{d}^E$ and $d^I$, respectively.
-For brevity, we will abuse $d^I$ to represent $(s,a)\sim d^I$, $(s,a,s')\sim d^I$, and $(s,s')\sim \bar{d}^I$.
+We assume offline LfO setting, where direct, online interactions with the environment are not allowed, and the policy should be optimized solely from a pre-collected dataset.
+We denote the dataset of state-only demonstrations collected by experts as $D^E = \{(s,s')_{i}\}_{i=1}^{N_E}$ and the dataset of state-action demonstrations by some imperfect agents as $D^I = \{(s,a,s')_i\}_{i=1}^{N_I}$.
+That is, we do not have information about the actions taken by the expert, but instead, we have additional action-labeled transition data collected by some other agents with unknown levels of optimality.
+We denote the corresponding distributions of the datasets $D^E$ and $D^I$ by $\bar{d}^E$ and $d^I$, respectively.
+For brevity, we will abuse notation $d^I$ to represent $(s,a)\sim d^I$, $(s,a,s')\sim d^I$, and $(s,s')\sim \bar{d}^I$ unless ambiguous.